exakat/php-dictionary/dictionary/return-typehint.ini.rst

 Return Typehint
 ---------------

-Return types are the types used for the return values of a method or function.
+Return types are the types used for the return value of a method or function.

 They are the same as the argument types, with a few addition :